WHY DOES THE STREET SOCCER FOUNDATION EXIST?

 OUR STREET SOCCER UTD TEAM

-The senior management team is supported by the Street Soccer Foundation family: our very own Street Soccer United.
-A mixture of Business Advisors and Mentors, Supporters and Sponsors, and our brilliant Delivery Partners, made up of FA qualified Football Coaches and Employability Co-ordinators at the professional Football Clubs we partner with.
+The Street Soccer Foundation Leadership team is supported by the Street Soccer Foundation family: our very own Street Soccer United.
+A mixture of Business Advisors and Mentors, Supporters and Sponsors, and our brilliant Delivery Partners, made up of FA qualified Football Coaches and Education & Employability qualified professionals at the professional Football League Clubs we partner with.